-Walking down the streets was a very humbling experience, you don’t see mortar cracks in the sidewalks of The United States.
-You don’t see miles and miles of vacant houses, that were burned and people were killed from the wars.
-You most definitely won’t find 1200 km (1200 miles) of uncleared landmine areas.
+Walking down the streets was a very humbling experience.
+You don’t see mortar cracks in the sidewalks of The United States.
+You won’t find 1200 km (1200 miles) of uncleared landmine areas.
 Yes!!
 Bosnia is still actively trying to clear all land of landmines left from the war.
-It’s so bad, that families are unable to visit loved ones for fear that they will step on a landmine when trying to get to the cemetery off the beaten path.
+It’s so bad that families cannot visit loved ones for fear that they will step on a landmine when trying to get to the cemetery off the beaten path.

-If you live in Bosnia and want to take a hike it is STRONGLY advised that you take a certified Bosnia Hiker Guide with you.
-These guides have to sit through a course and get brief regularly on where it’s okay and not okay to hike.
+If you live in Bosnia and want to take a hike, it is STRONGLY advised that you take a certified Bosnia Hiker Guide with you.
+These guides must sit through a course and get brief regularly on where it’s okay and not okay to hike.
 AGAIN something that you don’t have to worry about when living in the US.

 Now let’s talk about all the FUN in Bosnia!!

 The food is AMAZING!
-I have eaten in a lot of towns but no town even comes close to the food that you can eat in Sarajevo.
+I have eaten in many towns, and Bosnia has some of the best food.
 Yummy!
 The first night, we wandered the streets of the city looking for a random local Bosnian restaurant.
-We found one, located in an alley (those are the best!)
-The restaurant was called SEDEF as featured in the image with Nolan, it means mother of pearl in Bosnian.
+We found one located in an alley (those are the best!)
+The restaurant was called SEDEF as featured in the image with Nolan; it means mother of pearl in Bosnian.